Key Differences Between SFX Makeup and Prosthetic Makeup

 The process for applying prosthetic effects involves the following steps:

-5. Add Final Touches: Apply makeup for coloring and details, such as adding hair punching to simulate realistic skin textures or scars.
+- Add Final Touches: Apply makeup to enhance coloring and details, including techniques like hair punching to create realistic skin textures or scars.

 Closing Thoughts